Uebert Angel

 Described as "a young charismatic prophet", Angel travels by helicopter to preach the message that God wants his flock to be rich, as rich as he is.
 He is also the founder of The Angel Organisation which is the parent company for his other business interests.

 Angel has been critiqued for advocating prosperity theology through his sermons, teachings and writings, or the prosperity gospel, a pseudo-theological belief that the reward of financial and material gain is the divine will of God for all pious Christians.

-He has also had multiple controversies surrounding his ministry and charities and has had warrants issued against him.
-He has been accused of financial fraud and sexual misconduct.
+Identity

+Angel's true identity has been subject of debate.
+A Zimbabwean newspaper revealed that he uses two national identification cards with different birthdays.
+The same paper also revealed that his British passport uses a different birthday than the one submitted when registering companies.

-Life and career
+Life and education

-Angel was born and grew up in Masvingo, Zimbabwe.
-He later moved to Manchester, England, where he founded the Spirit Embassy ministry in 2007.
-In October 2015 it re-branded its name to the "Good News Church" (sometimes referred to as "Spirit Embassy Good News Church").
+Angel was born and grew up in Masvingo, Zimbabwe and later moved to Manchester, England, where he founded the Spirit Embassy ministry in 2007.
+Angel has two financial degrees, one post-graduate degree in education from University of Bolton, and a Masters in Entrepreneurship from the University of Edinburgh.

+Ministry and prosperity theology

+In October 2015 the Spirit Embassy ministry re-branded its name to the "Good News Church" (sometimes referred to as "Spirit Embassy Good News Church").
 The church ministry attracted numerous followers and there are currently 70 branches in over 15 different countries in Europe, Africa and the US.
 Angel has also launched Miracle TV and Good News TV where he carries out regular speaking engagements and broadcasts programs on behalf of the Good News Church.
 He is also the founder and president of Osborn Institute of Theology, an online Bible school which was launched in August 2012.
-Angel has two financial degrees one post-graduate degree in education from University of Bolton and a Masters in Entrepreneurship from the University of Edinburgh.